14 Top-Rated Attractions & Things to Do in Parksville, BC

 Making the best of its scenic splendor, Parksville celebrates what comes to it naturally.
 Many annual celebrations take place in Parksville Community Park on Parksville Bay: Canada Day, the Van Isle Show & Shine vintage car show, Kitefest, and Kidfest.
 It also motivates people from around the world to play in the island's biggest sandbox at Volleybash.

-For almost 30 years, Parksville has hosted an international beach volleyball tournament.
-Volleybash is a three-day competition featuring more than 100 teams challenging each other on hot sand stretched over 32 courts and a center-stage court.
+For more than 30 years, Parksville has hosted an international beach volleyball tournament.
+Volleybash is a multi-day competition featuring more than 150 teams challenging each other on hot sand stretched over 32 courts and a center-stage court.
 It's an event that sends a serious shout-out to summer.

 With tunes pumping and teams into the groovy mix of fun and competition, you'll feel in your element as a spectator dressed in a sunhat and Ray-Bans.
 Slather on the sunscreen and bring something cool to sip on, because it's going to be hot on and off the court!